LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

 # previousTimestamp is the value in the previous timestamp substore
 missedBlocks = validators.getGeneratorsBetweenTimestamps(previousTimestamp, b.header.timestamp)

-# remove the start and end blocks, as those are not missed
+# Remove the start and end blocks, as those are not missed
 missedBlocks[validators.getGeneratorAtTimestamp(previousTimestamp)] -= 1
 missedBlocks[validators.getGeneratorAtTimestamp(b.header.timestamp)] -= 1

 for address in missedBlocks:
     delegateStore(address).consecutiveMissedBlocks += missedBlocks[address]

-    # the rule below was introduced in LIP 0023
+    # The rule below was introduced in LIP 0023
     if (delegateStore(address).consecutiveMissedBlocks > FAIL_SAFE_MISSED_BLOCKS
         and newHeight - delegateStore(address).lastGeneratedHeight > FAIL_SAFE_INACTIVE_WINDOW):
         delegateStore(address).isBanned = True